It is hard to describe the mole with peanut butter and chocolate recipe unless you’ve tasted it yourself.

 Can I make a mole without dried chiles?

-You just have to use one tablespoon of chipotle in adobo sauce, plus a pinch of smoked paprika or chili powder; both work well.
+Yes!
+You can make; you will have to use 1 tbsp chipotle in adobo plus a pinch of smoked paprika or chili powder.

 Can I use chunky peanut butter instead of smooth?